 I AM A WINNER.
 YOU CAN BE AS WELL!

 I gave up, and I started smoking again, twice.
-I started smoking at a very early age, and I have quit, much later, when I get pregnant.
+I started smoking at a very early age, and I quit much later when I got pregnant.

 Two years after giving birth, I started smoking again because of the stressful life.